EmbarkStudios/cargo-deny/README.md

 `cargo-deny` is a cargo plugin for linting your dependencies.
 See the [book 📕](https://embarkstudios.github.io/cargo-deny/) for in-depth documentation.

 To run on CI as a GitHub Action, see [`cargo-deny-action`](https://github.com/EmbarkStudios/cargo-deny-action).

+_Please Note: This is a tool that we use (and like!) and it makes sense to us to release it as open source.
+However, we can’t take any responsibility for your use of the tool, if it will function correctly or fulfil your needs.
+No functionality in - or information provided by - cargo-deny constitutes legal advice._

 ## [Quickstart](https://embarkstudios.github.io/cargo-deny/)